Home » Advice Centre » Spinal Cord Injury Advice » Upper Body Wheelchair Exercises

 Core exercises for spinal cord injury

-It is critical for those with a spinal cord injury to maintain core strength.
+It is critical for those with a spinal cord injury to maintain core strength and include core exercises as part of their wheelchair workouts.
 There are several core wheelchair exercises you can do, but a good starting point is the seated side crunch:

 • Whilst seated in your wheelchair, tilt your upper body to one side, making sure your lower body doesn’t move at all.